-Ira Gluskin, a well-known industry commentator, is the co-founder and an honorary lifetime Director of Gluskin Sheff + Associates Inc., one of Canada's pre-eminent wealth management firms.
-He served as the firm's President and Chief Investment Officer through December 31, 2009, and as a Director and the firm's Vice-Chairman through December 18, 2013.
+Ira Gluskin is the Chief Investment Officer of Irager + Associates Inc., a family office overseeing strategy and investments.
+He is also the co-founder of Gluskin Sheff + Associates Inc., one of Canada's preeminent wealth management firms.
+He served as the firm's President and Chief Investment Officer until 2009, and as a Director and the firm's Vice-Chairman until 2013.
+Before co-founding Gluskin Sheff, Mr. Gluskin was a highly-ranked real estate securities analyst at a leading Canadian investment dealer.

-Mr. Gluskin is a member of the Advisory Board of Vision Capital Corporation and Capitalize for Kids and is on the University of Toronto's Real Estate Advisory Committee, the University of Toronto's Boundless Campaign Executive Committee, the Sinai Health System's Board of Directors and Investment Committee, as well as the Boards of the Canadian Jewish News, The Walrus Magazine and the National Theatre School of Canada.
-Mr. Gluskin is also the former Chair of the University of Toronto Asset Management Corporation and the former Chair of the Investment Advisory Committee for the Jewish Foundation of Greater Toronto and is currently a member of its Investment Committee.
+Mr. Gluskin serves on the Board of Directors of European Residential Real Estate Investment Trust (TSX-V: ERE.UN) and is a member of the Advisory Boards of Vision Capital Corporation, Ewing Morris & Co.
+Investment Partners Ltd. and the University of Toronto's Real Estate Advisory Committee.
+He is also a member of the University of Toronto's Boundless Campaign Executive Committee, the Sinai Health System's Board of Directors and Investment Committee and the boards of the Canadian Jewish News, The Walrus Magazine, Capitalize for Kids and the National Theatre School of Canada.

+Mr. Gluskin is the former Chair of the University of Toronto Asset Management Corporation and the former Chair of the Investment Advisory Committee for the Jewish Foundation of Greater Toronto, where he is currently a member of its Investment Committee.